interactivethings/afghan-2010-visualizations/README.md

 Introduction
 ============

-Interactive Things has been supporting Democracy International on their [Election Observation Mission to Afghanistan 2010](http://afghan2010.com) by providing visualizations of collected and relevant data.
+Interactive Things has been supporting Democracy International on their [Election Observation Mission to Afghanistan 2010](http://afghan2010.com) by providing a set of static and interactive information graphics.

 You can [find out more](http://datavisualization.ch/opinions/how-we-visualized-6-million-votes) about this project on our blog.